Weekly Sunrise Sermon Devotional

 Reading: Colossians 1:9-14, Romans 5:3-5

-Life often presents us with challenges that test our endurance.
+Devotional: Life often presents us with challenges that test our endurance.
 Today's readings remind us that God strengthens us with His power for patient endurance.
 When facing difficulties, our natural response might be to pray for immediate deliverance.
 However, sometimes God's plan involves developing our character through perseverance.
 Consider a current struggle in your life.
 How might God be using this to build your endurance and hope?
 Remember, endurance produces character, and character produces hope.
 Ask God to help you see your challenges through His eternal perspective.

 Wednesday: Responding with Gentleness